 ¶“8The Lord Jesus will punish those who do not know him, and do not obey his gospel.
 9They will be punished with everlasting destruction and shut out from the presence of the Lord and from the glory of his might.
 10This will happen on the day he comes to be glorified in his holy people and to be marveled at among all those who have believed.
 This includes you, because you believed our testimony to you” (2Thessalonians 1:8-10).

-In the first lesson, we considered seven goals in grace.
+In the second lesson, we considered seven goals in grace.
 Now we look at the flip side of that, seven fears in wrath.
 Paul is very aware that, as well as the grace and mercy of God, there is the wrath and retribution of God.

 2Thessalonians 1:6